System Patches Package¶

 The GUI does not display buttons unless they are relevant.

-The lower section contains Recommended System Patches for the specific running version of pfSense software.
-These patches are curated by Netgate and may include security fixes, bug fixes, and other beneficial changes which come up between releases.
-This list is only updated when the package is updated, so check the package manager for updates.
-The controls in this section are limited as there is no need to edit the entries or the list.
+The lower section contains Recommended System Patches for the specific running version of pfSense software as described earlier in this document under Recommended System Patches.
+The controls in this section are limited as there is no need to edit the entries or alter the list.

 Read the text and warnings!